 Do Superstitious Traders Lose Money?

-Keywords: superstition, cognitive abilities, limit order clustering, investment performance, individual investors
+Keywords: superstition, limit order clustering, investment performance, individual investors

 Suggested Citation: Suggested Citation